Can Norwich City Bounce Back? | Pakistan Tribune

 Despite being just 35, Alex Neil already has three and a half years of experience, overseeing two promotions in his career, for Norwich two seasons ago and former club Hamilton.

-Already seen as somewhat an expert of promotions, Neil has a good reputation, even drawing comparisons to fellow countrymen David Moyes due to his defensive rigidity and Sir Alex Ferguson for his attacking flexibility.
+Already seen as somewhat of a promotion expert, Neil has a good reputation, even drawing comparisons to fellow countrymen David Moyes due to his defensive rigidity and Sir Alex Ferguson for his attacking flexibility.

 As well as Norwich, Newcastle and Aston Villa have strengthened their squads so much that they’re arguably stronger than this time last season.

-With Champions League winning managers in charge and tens of millions of pounds spent on players, Villa and Newcastle will definitely be in with a shout of the Championships top six.
+With top managers in charge and tens of millions of pounds spent on players, Villa and Newcastle will definitely be in with a shout of the Championships top six.

-Combine this with impressive starts from Huddersfield and Barnsley and regular top eight botherers Brighton and Derby and the Championship will be as competitive as ever.
+Combine this with impressive starts from Huddersfield, Barnsley and regular top eight botherers Brighton and Derby and the Championship will be as competitive as ever.

 The division will be as hard as ever to navigate out of thanks to the additional millions that have found its way into the English second tier.